-The following example shows how you can configure zowe-setup-certificates.env file to use the existing certificates:
+The following procedure shows how to configure the zowe-setup-certificates. env file to use the existing certificates.

 - 1. Update the value of EXTERNAL_CERTIFICATE.
 The value needs to point to a keystore in PKCS12 format that contains the certificate with its private key.
 The file needs to be transferred as a binary to the z/OS system. - 2.
 Update the value of KEYSTORE_PASSWORD.
-The value is a password to the PKCS12 keystore specified in the EXTERNAL CERTIFICATE variable. - 3.
+The value is a password to the PKCS12 keystore specified in the EXTERNAL_CERTIFICATE variable. - 3.
 Update the value of EXTERNAL_CERTIFICATE_ALIAS to the alias of the server certificate in the keystore.

-Note: If you do not know the certificate alias, run the following command where externalCertificate.p12 is a value of EXTERNAL_CERTIFICATE in the zowe-setup-certificates.env file.
+Note: If you do not know the certificate alias, run the following command where externalCertificate.pl2 is a value of EXTERNAL_CERTIFICATE in the zowe-setup-certificates.env file.